RunestoneInteractive/thinkcspy/_sources/SimplePythonData/Glossary.rst

         multiplication, or string concatenation.

     prompt string
-		Used during interactive input to provide the use with hints as to what type of value to enter.
+		Used during interactive input to provide the user with hints as to what type of value to enter.

     reference diagram
         A picture showing a variable with an arrow pointing to the value (object) that the variable refers to.
 See also **state snapshot**.